logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 ![View logs](https://dytvr9ot2sszz.cloudfront.net/logz-docs/archive-and-restore/restore-new-screen.png)

-You'll gain access to the data as it is reindexed and you'll be able to ensure that the search/filters were set correctly.
+You'll gain access to the data as it is re-indexed, and you'll be able to ensure that the search/filters were set correctly.

 Once the restored account is ready, you'll receive a notification via email.